F1sh-2/Learning-Journal/Tutorial Content/DragandDropTutorial.md

  ![image](https://github.com/user-attachments/assets/23966cf6-20a1-40a2-99cc-3d32a85ac6c6)
  so put this code in the void start section as this would not loop so please put this code in here for the functions.
  # Next step
- the next line of code is a important as it adds a reference to the code already in place.
+ the next line of code is a important as it builds up on the main functions as these will enable you to add core parts of the code as this will allow proper functions